GoldinGuy/UltimateGitResource/docs/README.md

 ```

-Then add the remote origin
+If you forked the original repo and then cloned it, run this command to add the remote origin

 ```
 git remote add origin git@github.com:<username>/<repository-name>.git
 ```

-If you chose to clone the original repository instead of forking it, run the following additional command instead
+If you chose to clone the original repository instead of forking it, run the following command instead

 ```
 git remote set-url origin git@github.com:<username>/<repository-name>.git